 Do any alternatives offer better pricing for large teams?

-Acuity Scheduling uses flat monthly fees regardless of team size, making it economical for larger groups.
-A team of 30 pays just $61/month on Acuity's Powerhouse plan versus $750/month for Salesforce Scheduler alone.
+Acuity Scheduling uses flat monthly fees regardless of team size, which makes it more economical for larger groups.
+A team of 30 pays just $61/month on Acuity's Premium plan versus $750/month for Salesforce Scheduler alone.
 However, Acuity limits calendar/user counts per tier, so verify your team fits within plan restrictions.
 Microsoft Bookings also scales efficiently since it's included with Microsoft 365 subscriptions your team likely already has.

 Which alternative handles complex resource scheduling best?